 In urban planning, Science and Technology have improved traffic control by allowing several roads to be viewed and controlled from a single screen.
 Technology has been integrated into security and law enforcement using surveillance technology, which makes the society more secure.
 In South Africa, for example, the government was one of the first to use technology to keep track of people.
 In Kenya, social justice engagement has dominated the digital space.

-With so much happening in the African market place, one would have expect homegrown African technology innovations to be adopted by government and corporate organizations but sadly, we keep importing foreign technologies that hardly address the nation’s fundamental problems.
+With so much happening in the African market place, one would have expect homegrown African technology innovations to be adopted by government and corporate buy modafinil with bitcoin organizations but sadly, we keep importing foreign technologies that hardly address the nation’s fundamental problems.
 It is therefore imperative for policy makers to encourage entrepreneurs by creating an enabling environment that will encourage programmers in science and technology to build innovations that tend to address local problems.
 Through this, there will be more job opportunities for young people and also contribute to the nation’s growing economy.

 In March 2017, WAAW Foundation built a Wind Mill from pipes and motor.
 This is the organization’s latest invention in promoting homegrown technology and ending the importation of STEM kits.